larspetrus/Roofpig/README.md

 Roofpig also allows combining moves.
 So you can do orientation safe slice moves like this: `M` = `L'+R`, `E` = `D'+U`, and `S` = `F'+B`. 'w' moves like this: `Rw` = `R>+L`, `Lw` = `L>+R`, `Uw` = `U>+D`, `Dw` = `D>+U`, `Fw` = `F>+B`, `Bw` = `B>+F`.
 If you combine moves that can't be done in parallel, like `L+U` or `Rw+Fw2`, horrible and amusing things will happen.

-I could write much more, but trying things out in JSFiddle is probably more useful.
-Note that you can change the HTML and click Run to experiment.
-Here: http://jsfiddle.net/Lar5/MfpVf/
+I could write much more, but trying things out in [this demo](http://jsfiddle.net/Lar5/MfpVf/) is probably more useful.

 ###2.2 The Cube

 Properties: `colored`, `solved`, `tweaks`, `setup`

 In Roofpig, you define how the cube will look after the alg is done.
 By default, it's a fully colored cube.
-You can also mark some parts as 'solved' (dark gray) or 'ignored' (light gray), move pieces, recolor stickers and sprinkle out **X**es.
+You can also make parts 'solved' (dark gray) or 'ignored' (light gray), move pieces, recolor stickers and sprinkle out **X**es.

 But first we need to talk about Cubexps.